 Given the outbreak of the civil war, what should revolutionary anarchists and other socialists do?
 Just like some anarchists today, there were some (Bordigists and others) who thought that revolutionaries should not support either side.
 As one declared, "No political or material support to the bourgeois Loyalist government!" (quoted in Trotsky, The Spanish Revolution, 1973, Pathfinder, p.
-422) After all, the Popular Front republic was a capitalist, imperialist, state, with a colony in Morocco, and which had jailed thousands of workers and leftists.
-In practice, this was an unrealistic position, since the workers were not ready to overthrow the republic in the face of fascism.
-The leaders of the Spanish left felt (correctly) that the republic was clearly a lesser evil to the fascists.
-The leading anarchists, however, drew the conclusion from this that they should enter the Popular Front government, in alliance with the reformist Socialists, Communists, and out-and-out capitalist politicians.
-They subordinated their struggle to the capitalist state. parties such as the Green Party or Nader's operations.
+422) After all, socialists are either for voting for the capitalist Democratic Party or for liberal, capitalist, third parties such as the Green Party or Nader's operations.
 They reject both anarchist and Marxist principles.)